PromptTemplate#

 A prompt template consists of a string template.
 It accepts a set of parameters from the user that can be used to generate a prompt for a language model.

-The template can be formatted using either f-strings (default) or jinja2 syntax.
+The template can be formatted using either f-strings (default), jinja2, or mustache syntax.

 - Security warning: